Pennsylvania Alcohol Addiction Treatment

 Treatment after Detox

-Once detox is completed and the brain and body have been cleared of alcohol, the next recommended step is to enter some type of formal inpatient or outpatient treatment.
+Once detox is completed through a Silvermist Recovery affiliate and the brain and body have been cleared of alcohol, the next recommended step is to enter some type of formal inpatient or outpatient treatment.

 Residential treatment for alcohol use problems makes alcohol inaccessible when cravings and urges happen.
 An inpatient setting also gives the person a chance to relax in a safe and secure environment without having to deal with the stress that daily living can bring.
 Around-the-clock monitoring, medications, support, and therapies are available in an inpatient treatment center.